forrestjgq/lsp/thread/pwpt/pthread6.md

      * initial thread.
 Because all threads inherit the signal mask
      * from their creator, all threads in the process will have
      * SIGINT masked unless one explicitly unmasks it.
 The
-     * semantics of sigwait requires that all threads (including
+     * semantics of sigwait require that all threads (including
      * the thread calling sigwait) have the signal masked, for
      * reliable operation.
 Otherwise, a signal that arrives
      * while the sigwaiter is not blocked in sigwait might be